Pavan3325/Pavan3325/README.md

 <h2> About: </h2>
-      Highly motivated and Cybersecurity trained with a strong foundation in Penetration Testing, security risk assessments, vulnerability scans, Networking Protocols and security awareness training.
-Skilled in identifying and mitigating potential threats, reducing the risk of successful cyber attacks.
-Committed to staying up-to-date with the latest security trends and technologies to ensure the organization is well-equipped to handle emerging threats.
+     Highly motivated and technically adept fresher with a strong background in Embedded software development, Cybersecurity, and Real-Time Operating Systems (RTOS) on Linux.
+Good in C and Python programming languages, with comprehensive knowledge of communication protocols such as TCP/IP, SPI, I2C, UART, and CAN.
+Demonstrated expertise through hands-on projects involving embedded systems and IoT devices, showcasing a strong understanding of hardware-software integration and secure system design.
+Adept at problem-solving and teamwork, with a keen interest in contributing to innovative solutions in the Embedded and IoT domains.

 <h2>💡Skills: </h2>

 - <b>Programming languages</b>